caiqiqi/PyViz-visualizer/README.md

 # PyViz-visualizer
-This folder is scratched from the visualizer source code.
+This folder is scratched from the visualizer source code in [ns-3](http://code.nsnam.org/ns-3.25).

 ## main change
 I mainly changed the [core.py](core.py) and  [base.py](base.py) in order to